markterweele/windows-itpro-docs/windows/deployment/update/waas-wufb-group-policy.md

 When a deadline is set for 0 days, no matter which option is selected, the only notification users receive is a final nondismissable notification 15 minutes before a forced restart.

 The user preference for notifications applies when [compliance deadlines](wufb-compliancedeadlines.md) are used.
 The policy for compliance deadlines is under **Computer Configuration** > **Administrative Templates** > **Windows Components** > **Windows Update** > **Specify deadlines for automatic updates and restarts**.
+- In Windows version 22H2 and later, the **Specify deadlines for automatic updates and restarts** policy is split in to two policies: **Specify deadline for automatic updates and restarts for quality update** and **Specify deadline for automatic updates and restarts for feature update**.
 ### I want to manage the notifications a user sees

 There are additional settings that affect the notifications.